 When evaluating recycling programs, organizations generally prepare a business case or cost-benefit analysis to ensure there is a reasonable ROI – return on investment – for the particular material stream.
 Hard-to-recycle items or those with little to no ROI are landfill destined without further consideration.

-Plastic film recycling is integral to the S-SMRT creation.
-Clean, standard-size plastic film bales rival to exceed OCC – old corrugated cardboard – rebate values.
+Plastic-film recycling is integral to the S-SMRT creation.
+Clean, standard-sized plastic film bales rival to exceed OCC – old corrugated cardboard – rebate values.
 Small balers are an excellent option for plastic film recycling programs.
 The ZWA Blog article, Plastic Film Recycling: A New Frontier, is an overview of the opportunities available and challenges to overcome.

 Back-of-the-house (pre-consumer) food waste industry practices were perfected by early zero waste pioneers.
-Front-of-the-house (post-consumer) food waste remains a recycling frontier for two main reasons: 1> necessary shift in consumer-facing packaging to create clean food waste streams and 2> consumer responsibility for food waste disposal.
+Front-of-the-house (post-consumer) food waste remains a recycling frontier for two main reasons: 1> a necessary shift in consumer-facing packaging to create clean food waste streams and 2> consumer responsibility for food-waste disposal.